In order for us to fit in, in Ljubljana, we needed to do some biking…and that was just fine by us!

 When Bernard stumbled across pictures of the Lolita Cafe he instantly knew that I would love to try out this place.
 It’s sleek but not overboard.
 I guess the café was nominated recently for an International Interior Design Award.
 It’s basically a dessert shop but serves a great menu of varied cafés, wines, and cocktails.

 Attending Open Kitchen was certainly a highlight of our time in Ljubliana.
 Luckily we were able to attend it twice!
 Every Friday (assuming the weather is good), throughout most of the year in Ljubljana Pogačarjev trg Square, food and drink vendors throughout Ljubljana and across Slovenia set up outdoor kitchens, a concept known as Open Kitchen (or ‘Odprta Kuhna’ as the locals call it).
 It runs from 10 am until late in the day.
 It certainly brings many people to the Square and they gather to try different foods and drinks.
 On one Friday Bernard was drawn to the smell of gourmet-style liver & onions!
 I went for a chicken dish.
 What is wonderful is they serve wine, not in plastic cups, but in really nice wine glasses.
 Have to love that!
 We also had varied international cuisine.
 It must take them all night to set up.
 It’s an incredible food scene to see and enjoy.

 This is the foodie + drinks place to be on Fridays!

-There’s some cute little boutiques that just lures you right in!
+There are some cute little boutiques that just lure you right in!

 We didn’t necessarily want to visit Ljubliana’s castle (see below, top of the hill) but we heard that it had some great views of the city.
 You can either take a funicular or go up through the “secret passage!”😊